MERRY CHRISTMAS: VOYAGE OF THE DAMNED

 She moved forward, poking her head outside the doors.
 "What's it like?"

 The TARDIS had parked next to a drinks tray filled with crystal goblets and a stack of shipping crates.
 She raised an eyebrow.
 She had expected something slightly more grandiose.

 "Not much to be said for the store room.
 C'mon, party's this way."
-Jack stepped past the two and headed for a large polished wooden door.
+Jack stepped past the them and headed for a large, polished wooden door.